Last updated on March 12, 2026

 #9.
 Thalia and The Gitrog Monster

 I honestly don’t like cards that are just objectively way too good.
 Thalia and The Gitrog Monster is pretty much that: If you have a card, this is probably better than that card.
-This card in itself can be a game changer, but additionally to that, it also brings support for land strategies as well as punishing your opponents for playing nonbasic lands.
+This frog commander in itself can be a game changer, but additionally to that, it also brings support for land strategies as well as punishing your opponents for playing nonbasic lands.

 #8.
 Klothys, God of Destiny